Department of Pediatrics

 Content

-Welcome to the pediatric residency training program at Baylor College of Medicine!
 Your time in residency will be a process of self-discovery, packed with new and exciting experiences that will nourish your personal and professional growth.
+My vision is to cultivate a diverse and innovative program that helps trainees succeed in developing the expertise to do difficult things well in order to treat children’s biological disease, personal illness, and social sickness through a creative mindset.
 Our goal is to provide you with world-class training in pediatrics and expose you to a variety of new and challenging clinical situations that will allow you to hone the skills needed for the next phase in your career.

-Here are just a few highlights:
+Here are just a few highlights of our program:

-Prioritizing the education of our residents is at the forefront of our program, and we have set aside resident educational time daily that is protected from clinical duties to ensure that residents are learning through high-quality didactic teaching in addition to the hands-on learning that occurs on clinical services.
-Sessions included in the daily educational time range from interactive case conferences presented by our own residents, to professional development series, to hands-on monthly simulation skills sessions.
+Resident education: Prioritizing the education of our residents is at the forefront of our program, and we have set aside resident educational time daily that is protected from clinical duties to ensure that residents are learning through high-quality teaching in addition to the hands-on learning that occurs on clinical services.
+Sessions include interactive case conferences presented by our own residents to stimulate critical thinking and approaching diagnostic dilemmas, daily board-prep style noon conferences, professional development series, and hands-on simulation skills sessions.

 The Baylor College of Medicine Pediatrics Residency Program seeks to attract the best possible candidates from throughout the nation and world.
 If you are interested in training for a career in Pediatrics in one of the most rapidly-growing, diverse cities in the nation (and having fun while doing it), I encourage you to explore what our program has to offer!

-Baylor College of Medicine / Texas Children’s Hospital
+Baylor College of Medicine, Texas Children's Hospital

 Heading